kubernetes/website/content/en/docs/reference/access-authn-authz/service-accounts-admin.md

 Supported object types are as follows:

 * Pod (used for projected volume mounts, see below)
-* Secret (used when generating legacy service account tokens)
+* Secret (can be used to allow revoking a token by deleting the Secret)
 * Node (beta in v1.30)

-When a token is bound to an object, the objects `metadata.name` and `metadata.uid` are stored as extra 'private claims' in the issued JWT.
+When a token is bound to an object, the object's `metadata.name` and `metadata.uid` are stored as extra 'private claims' in the issued JWT.

-When a bound token is presented to the kube-apiserver, the service account authenticator will extra and verify these claims.
+When a bound token is presented to the kube-apiserver, the service account authenticator will extract and verify these claims.
 If the referenced object no longer exists (or its `metadata.uid` does not match), the request will not be authenticated.